aehils/diy-redis/README.md

 ## Future Enhancements

 I have plans to make enhancements to this program.
-These include:
+They will include, but perhaps not be limited to:

 1. Adding more data types (lists, sets, hashes)
 2. **Serialization / Persistence**